jgliss/pyplis/README.rst

 Pyplis is a Python toolbox for the analysis of UV SO2 camera data.
-The software package includes a comprehensive collection of algorithms for the analysis of such data, for instance:
+The software package includes a comprehensive collection of algorithms for the analysis of such data.

 Main features
 =============

-- Support of many common image formats including (`FITS format <https://de.wikipedia.org/wiki/Flexible_Image_Transport_System>`__)
-- Easy and flexible setup for data import and camera specifications
  - Detailed analysis of the measurement geometry including automized retrieval of distances to the emission plume and/or to topographic features in the camera images (down to pixel-level)
 - Several routines for retrieval of plume background intensities (either from plume images directly or using an additional sky reference image).
 - Automatic cell calibration
 - Correction for cross-detector variations in SO2 sensitivity (due to wavelength shifts of filter transmission windows) using masks retrieved from cell calibration data